-Don't get me wrong, I do love some Reese's from time to time (ok maybe more often), but these are homemade with simple ingredients.
-I know there are more ingredients in the store bought ones, things I cannot even pronounce.
+Don't get me wrong, I do love some Reese's from time to time (ok maybe more often), but these peanut butter eggs are homemade and easy to make.

 As a note: